connelhooley/AkkaTestingHelpers/README.md

 var child = Context.ActorOf(Context.DI().Props<ChildActor>(), "child-1");
 ```

-## Examples
+### Examples
 To see some examples on how to use the `UnitTestFramework`.
 See the [examples](AkkaTestingHelpers.MediumTests/UnitTestFrameworkTests/Examples) folder.

 ### Usage guide
-#### Initiating the framework
+#### Initiating the unit test framework
 To create an instance of the `UnitTestFramework` you must first create an `UnitTestFrameworkSettings` object.
 This is done using the Empty property of the settings object:

 ``` csharp
 var settings = UnitTestFrameworkSettings.Empty;
 ```

 The settings object allows you to register message handlers against it.
 A message handler is a method that is ran when a particular type of child actor receives a particular type of message.
-The return value of the method is sent back to the actor that sent the message.
+The return value of the method is then sent back to the actor that sent the message.

 The following example registers a handler that is invoked whenever any children of the type `ExampleActor` receive a message of the type `int`.
-The handler doubles the `int` and send it back to the actor who sent it the original message.
+The handler doubles the `int` and sends it back to the actor who sent it the original message.

 ``` csharp
 var settings = UnitTestFrameworkSettings